Pattern — WebSocket¶

 - Caller dispatches

 [:ws/connection [:ws/request {:request-id ..., :body ..., :reply [::handler ...], :timeout-ms 10000}]]. :register-requestaction records the in-flight entry —(:in-flight data)gains{request-id {:reply-event ... :timeout-ms ...}}— forwards the body (with:request-idstamped) to the socket actor, and schedules a:dispatch-laterfor the timeout.:ws/receivedarrives with{:body {:request-id ... :result ...}}.
-The:connectedstate's handler checks the connection-epoch guard (:current-socket?) and then branches: a body carrying:request-idlooks up the in-flight entry and dispatches the registered reply event; a body without:request-idis a server push and routes to:ws/handle-message.
-Either branch clears the in-flight slot when correlated.:ws/request-timeoutfires if no reply arrives within the timeout window.
+The:connectedstate's handler checks the connection-epoch guard (:current-socket?), hands the body to the generic[:ws/handle-message body]handler, and — when the body carries a:request-id— also looks up the in-flight entry, clears the slot, and dispatches the registered reply event.
+A body without:request-idis a pure server push that only routes to:ws/handle-message.:ws/request-timeoutfires if no reply arrives within the timeout window.
 The:clear-requestaction removes the in-flight entry; the caller's reply event never fires.
-(Apps that want to surface "request timed out" to the caller can do so by dispatching a per-feature error event from:clear-requestinstead.)
+(Apps that want to surface "request timed out" to the caller can do so by dispatching a per-feature error event from:clear-requestinstead.)- Connection loss fails the slot.
+When the live socket drops (

 The correlation id can be any =-comparable value — a (random-uuid) is the canonical default, but per-feature [:feature/load slug] vectors compose with Spec 014 §:request-id (internal)'s precedent.
 Each request-reply over the open socket is a Pattern-AsyncEffect interaction; the connection machine is the long-lived host that performs the correlation step Pattern-AsyncEffect leaves to the caller.